 - Economic revitalization

 - Opportunities for green infrastructure

 THE PARK is part of an overall ‘complete streets’ vision for First Avenue.
 Subsequent phases will include:

 - Road Diet adding bike lanes and safe, center turn lanes along First Avenue.
-The project is fully funded and construction is anticipated to begin in summer 2017.
+The project is fully funded and construction is anticipated to begin in 2017.